authelia/authelia/docs/features/2fa/security-key.md

 ## FAQ

-### Why don't I have access to the *Security Key* option?

-The [Webauthn] protocol is a new protocol that is only supported by modern browsers.
-Please ensure your browser is up to date, supports [Webauthn], and that the feature is not disabled if the option is not available to you in **Authelia**.

 ### Can I register multiple FIDO2 Webauthn devices?

 At present this is not possible in the frontend.
 However the backend technically supports it.
 We plan to add this to the frontend in the near future.
-Subscripe to [this issue](https://github.com/authelia/authelia/issues/275) for updates.
+Subscribe to [this issue](https://github.com/authelia/authelia/issues/275) for updates.

+### Can I perform a passwordless login?

+Not at this time.
+We will tackle this at a later date.

+### Why don't I have access to the *Security Key* option?

+The [Webauthn] protocol is a new protocol that is only supported by modern browsers.
+Please ensure your browser is up to date, supports [Webauthn], and that the feature is not disabled if the option is not available to you in **Authelia**.

 ### Can my FIDO U2F device operate with Authelia?